AlcidesRC/php-redis-pubsub/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](./LICENCE) file for details